arunsandy1309/RealWorld-Image-Generation-DCGAN/README.md

-# Creating Fake Images using GANs
+# Creating Fake Images using DCGAN
 *** Required Python version is 3.10 as PyTorch doesn't support 3.11 yet. ***